-IX ADDITIONAL PLAN INFORMATION
+IX.
+ARTICLE - ADDITIONAL PLAN INFORMATION

-1. Your Rights Under ERISA
+01. Your Rights Under ERISA

-Plan Participants, eligible employees and all other employees of the Employer may be entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code.
-For those benefits subject to ERISA, these laws provide that Participants, eligible employees and all other employees are entitled to:
+As a participant in the Plan, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code.
+These laws provide that Participants, eligible employees and all other employees are entitled to:

-- (a) examine, without charge, at the Administrator's office, all Plan documents, including insurance contracts, collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor, and available at the Public Disclosure Room of the Employee Benefits Security Administration; - (b) obtain copies of all Plan documents and other Plan information upon written request to the Administrator.
-The Administrator may charge a reasonable fee for the copies: - (c) continue health coverage for a Participant, Spouse, or other dependents if there is a loss of coverage under the Plan as a result of a qualifying event.
-Employees or dependents may have to pay for such coverage; and

-(d) review this summary plan description and the documents governing the plan on the rules governing COBRA continuation rights.
+- a. examine, without charge, at the Plan Administrator's office, all Plan documents, including insurance contracts, collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor (also available at the Public Disclosure Room of the Employee Benefits Security Administration); - b. obtain copies of all documents that govern the operations of the Plan, and other Plan information, upon written request to the Administrator.
+The Administrator may charge a reasonable fee for copies; - c. continue health coverage for yourself, Spouse, or other dependents if there is a loss of coverage under the Plan as a result of a qualifying event.
+You or your dependents may have to pay for such coverage; and - d. review this summary plan description and the documents governing COBRA continuation rights under the Plan.

-In addition to creating rights for Plan Participants, ERISA imposes duties upon the people who are responsible for the operation of an employee benefit plan.
-The people who operate your Plan, called "fiduciaries" of the Plan, have a duty to do so prudently and in the best interest of you and other Plan Participants.
+In addition to creating rights for Plan Participants, ERISA imposes duties upon the people who are responsible for the operation of the Plan.
+The people who operate your Plan, who are called "fiduciaries" of the Plan, have a duty to do so prudently and in the best interest of you and the other Plan Participants and beneficiaries.